 Hope is faith in our deliverance, and it is available today for all who need rescue.
 The hope (cord) for us is found in the blood of Jesus Christ which is our life line through salvation.

 Tiqvah (the cord or rope which symbolizes the promise that anchors us to the character and promises of God) are found in Scripture:

 - Promise of Presence – Matthew 28:20 – “Surely, I am with you always”

 - Promise of Purpose – Philippians 2:13 – “for it is God who works in you to will and to act in order to fulfill his good purpose”

 - Promise of Grace – 2 Corinthians 9:8 – “God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work”

 - Promise of Answered Prayer – Matthew 21:22 – “And all things you ask in prayer, believing, you will receive.”

-Once we come to Christ, our past no longer matters.
+Once we come to Christ, our past no longer defines who we become.
 The slate is wiped clean for all who believe and accept the sacrifice of Jesus on the cross on our behalf.
 Rahab was no longer viewed as an unclean prostitute, but as one worthy by grace to be part of the lineage of Jesus Christ.
 Even though we travel through challenging life circumstances, God is able to use everything for His good, when we submit our lives to Him.

 Rahab’s story is one of Grace and of the Hope that is found in trusting God with all that we have.
-No matter what walk of life you experience along the way, God can heal that, He can restore that, and He can use you as a brand new creation in Him for bringing about joy and goodness for all who will hear your story.
+No matter what walk of life you experience along the way, God can heal, He can restore, and He can use you as a brand new creation in Him for bringing about joy and goodness for all who will hear your story.